 - Put your dog's food on a plate that a person would eat off of

-- Put your dog's food on the floor instead of in a dog bowl
+- Put your dog's food on the floor instead of in a dog bowl or consider raising it if neck or back pain is an issue.

 Should You Force Feed Your Dog?